alpha34/ngram_classifier/README.md

 still in a "development phase"

 # functionality
-classifies dna sequences using ngram frequencies
+classifies dna and protein sequences using ngram frequencies
 uses scikit learn svm/rf/naive-bayes/k-nn for classification